venkateshwarant/Google-Optimise/README.md

 **Steps to configure Google Optimize is as follows**:

 1. Follow this [link](https://support.google.com/analytics/answer/1008015?hl=en) to create an account in Google Analytics.
-Create a web property in the Analytics account.
+Create a web property named "helloworld" in the Analytics account.
 A property represents the website or an app, and is the collection point in Analytics for the data from the site or app.

 2. After creating the property, goto Admin > Account User Management > Permissions > enable all the permissions (Edit, Collaborate, Read&Analyse, Manage Users)